-Learning tasks are designed to support students to make clear, consistent connections between business-related concepts, technical skills, AND problem-solving strategies as they are applied to a business education project or product.
-Consistent connections require students to routinely apply their understanding of business-related concepts and technical skills and explain their problem-solving strategies throughout the learning segment.
+- Learning tasks are designed to support students to make clear, consistent connections between facts, procedures, concepts AND reasoning or problem-solving skills. - Consistent connections require students to routinely apply understandings of concepts and explain their reasoning or problem-solving strategies as they use facts or procedures throughout the learning segment.

-- In the commentary, the candidate addresses connections between and among concepts, technical skills, AND problem-solving strategies in every lesson.
-Be sure to pay attention to each component of the subject-specific emphasis (business-related concepts, technical skills, and problem-solving strategies). - The candidate uses these connections to deepen student understanding of the central focus
+- In the commentary, the candidate addresses connections between and among facts, concepts, procedures, and reasoning or problem solving in every lesson.
+Be sure to pay attention to each component of the subject-specific emphasis (facts, concepts, procedures, mathematical reasoning or problem solving). - The candidate uses these connections to deepen student understanding of the central focus.